Verification

 3. Verifying emission reduction calculations

-• Preparing a project developers Verification Report, List of Findings and Verification Opinion and submitting them through the Reserve
+• Submitting a Verification Report, List of Findings and Verification Statement to the Reserve